Nozdub/Nozdub/README.md

 ## 💫 About Me:
 **Christian Aasen**<br>
--💻I've wrapped up my bachelor thesis and I'm currently looking for my first job in IT (where you at?).<br>
+*💻I've wrapped up my bachelor thesis and I'm currently looking for my first job in IT (where you at?).<br>
 -🔎I'm looking for projects or jobs that allow me to improve in C#, Python, Kotlin and SQL/noSQL. or learn something new ofc.<br>
 -📙I'm currently learning more about Kotlin and jetpack compose as I'm working on a personal project "RollHelper" that you can see here on Github. <br>
 -📫You can reach me at *chriaasen@gmail.com*